Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 <hr>

 - Returns a new array.
-- Does not change the size of the original array (unlinke filter).
+- Length of final array is always the same as that of array in which mapping is done. (unlike the filter function)
 - Uses value from original array, while making a new one.

 <hr>